Americans Largely Support Gun Restrictions To 'Do Something' About Gun Violence

 Even 84% of Republicans are in favor of them, according to the poll.
 Another example: that May Quinnipiac poll had support for requiring background checks for all gun buyers at 94% overall (98% for Democrats, 94% independents, 92% Republicans).

-It's been a similar story with most polling for years about universal background checks.
+It has been a similar story with most polling for years about universal background checks.
 The National Rifle Association, however, has been against them.
 Nothing has passed federally yet, but the president has said he would take the organization on.

-But with the NRA facing internal financial problems and pro-gun-restrictions groups outspending it for the first time in the 2018 midterm elections, there's a question of whether Republicans are feeling the same kind of pressure from the group as it has in years past.
+But with the NRA facing internal financial problems and pro-gun-restrictions groups outspending it for the first time in the 2018 midterm elections, there's a question of whether Republicans are feeling the same kind of pressure from the group as in years past.

-Red-flag laws, or extreme risk protection orders
+Red flag laws, or extreme risk protection orders

 Some on Capitol Hill, like Republican Sens.
-Lindsey Graham of South Carolina and Marco Rubio of Florida, have already restarted a push for a federal red-flag law.
+Lindsey Graham of South Carolina and Marco Rubio of Florida, have already restarted a push for a federal red flag law.

-These laws allow police to get what's known in many places as an "extreme risk protection order" and temporarily seize guns if someone reports seeing something that gives them concern that someone who owns a gun may be a risk to themselves or others.
+These laws allow police to get what's known in many places as an extreme risk protection order and temporarily seize guns if someone reports seeing something that gives them concern that someone who owns a gun may be a risk to themselves or others.

-More than a dozen states have passed varying forms of red-flag laws, and they have been shown to be particularly effective at preventing suicides.
+More than a dozen states have passed varying forms of red flag laws, and they have been shown to be particularly effective at preventing suicides.

-There has not been a lot of polling on red-flag laws, but polling from some partisan outfits or funded by organizations that support these laws has found support for them.
+There has not been a lot of polling on red flag laws, but polling from some partisan outfits or funded by organizations that support these laws has found support for them.

 One of the better national pollsters is the Democratic firm Hart Research (the Democratic half of the pollsters who conduct the NBC/Wall Street Journal poll).
 They polled on behalf of Everytown for Gun Safety, the gun restrictions advocacy group funded by former New York City Mayor Michael Bloomberg, who is no friend of the gun industry.

-The poll of 1,200 likely voters before the 2018 midterm elections found that 89% wanted Congress to pass a red-flag law, and 75% said they were more likely to support a candidate in favor of them.
+The poll of 1,200 likely voters before the 2018 midterm elections found that 89% wanted Congress to pass a red flag law, and 75% said they were more likely to support a candidate in favor of them.

-An online poll, conducted by YouGov Blue (a division of YouGov but serving Democratic and progressive clients), also found support for red-flag laws, but to a lesser degree.
-The poll from April found 69% in favor of red-flag laws, including 50% of Republicans.
+An online poll conducted by YouGov Blue (a division of YouGov but serving Democratic and progressive clients) also found support for red flag laws, but to a lesser degree.
+The poll from April found 69% in favor of red flag laws, including 50% of Republicans.

 It's a similar story on the state level.
-EPIC/MRA (a good polling outfit) in Michigan conducted a survey for the Michigan Chapter of the American Academy of Pediatrics and found that 70% were in favor of red-flag laws.
+EPIC/MRA (a good polling outfit) in Michigan conducted a survey for the Michigan Chapter of the American Academy of Pediatrics and found that 70% were in favor of red flag laws.
 That included 78% of Democrats, 67% of independents and 64% of Republicans.

-In Colorado, a Keating Research survey found 81% in favor of red-flag laws, including 62% who were "strongly" in favor.
+In Colorado, a Keating Research survey found 81% in favor of red flag laws, including 62% who were "strongly" in favor.
 By party, it was 92% of Democrats, 73% of Republicans and 79% of unaffiliated voters.

-While there is generally Democratic support for such a law, Sen. Schumer, D-N.Y., wants red-flag legislation married to universal background checks, because that has failed previously in the Senate – despite being widely popular.
+While there is generally Democratic support for such a law, Sen. Schumer, D-N.Y., wants red flag legislation married to universal background checks, because that has failed previously in the Senate — despite being widely popular.

 Gun licensing